hyper63/workshop-app/stories.md

     - reaction (like or dislike)
     - authenticated user
 1. If not authenticated, the website navigates the user to `/login` webpage.
 Once logged in the user is navigated back to the `/movies/{id}/index` page, the selected review, and the previously selected like or dislike state is correctly displayed.
-1. User may optionally de-select their previous reaction by clicking the reaction.
-See `De-select Reaction` user story.
+1. User may optionally **De-select Reaction** by clicking the reaction.
-1. User may optionally reverse their reaction by unliking a liked reaction or liking an unliked reaction.
-See `Reverse Reaction` user story.
+1. User may optionally **Reverse Reaction** by unliking a liked reaction or liking an unliked reaction.

 ### Actionable Next Steps

-1. `Login` user story
+1. Login
-1. `De-select Reaction` user story
+1. De-select Reaction
-1. `Reverse Reaction` user story
+1. Reverse Reaction
-1. `Add Review` user story
+1. Add My Review